I Need Help with

 There are also a number of secondary considerations that the Court considers when looking at the best interest of a child.

-We at McNamara and Associates endeavour to assist you to reach an outcome that will ultimately benefit your children and yourself in the years to come.
+We at McNamara Law endeavour to assist you to reach an outcome that will ultimately benefit your children and yourself in the years to come.

 Frequently asked questions

 - the relationship of the child with their parents and others;

 - the extent that parents or others have spent time, made decisions, or communicated with the child;

 - the effect of changing the child’s circumstances;

 - the ability of the parties to support the child.